Burwood railway station, Sydney

-Burwood railway station is a heritage-listed railway station located on the Main Suburban line in the Sydney suburb of Burwood, New South Wales, Australia.
+Burwood railway station is a heritage-listed suburban railway station located on the Main Suburban line in the Sydney suburb of Burwood.
 The station is served by Sydney Trains T9 Northern line, T2 Leppington & Inner West Line and T3 Liverpool & Inner West Line services.

 History

 Sydney Railway Company opened the first railway line to Parramatta in 1855.
 The original Burwood station was a wooden platform near a level crossing over the grassy track that was Neich's Lane (later Burwood Road).
 This was beside the newly laid out township of Cheltenham.
 Access to public transport meant subdivision and consolidation followed, filling in the area between Parramatta Road and the Great Southern Road area which had previously been largely undeveloped woodlands.
 Burwood's population grew rapidly between 1874 and 1900, rising from 1200 to 7400 respectively, a rate of increase not matched since.
 This was part of a trend that saw Australia's population swell from three to five million between 1889 and 1918.
 This triggered urgent demand for housing, with Burwood station becoming part of an integrated public transport system of trams, ferries and trams, supporting the development of urban sprawl.